Marion Wallace Dunlop: Biography

-Suffragism
+Women's suffrage

 Wallace Dunlop became an active member of the Women's Social and Political Union (WSPU) and was first arrested in 1908 for obstruction at the House of Commons along with others like Ada Flatman and again in 1908 for leading a group of women in a march.
-In 1909 she was arrested a third time, in this case for stenciling a passage from the Bill of Rights on a wall of the House of Commons which read, "It is the right of the subject to petition the King, and all commitments and prosecutions for such petitioning are illegal."
-It was upon being arrested for this offense on 2 July 1909 that she commenced her first hunger strike.
+In June 1909 she was arrested a third time, in this case for stenciling a passage from the Bill of Rights on a wall of the House of Commons which read, "It is the right of the subject to petition the King, and all commitments and prosecutions for such petitioning are illegal."
+It was upon being arrested for this offence on 2 July 1909 that she commenced her first hunger strike.

-Hunger strikes
+Wallace Dunlop's mode of protest influenced suffragettes after her and other leaders like M. K. Gandhi and James Connolly, who also used fasting to protest British rule.

 There was never any suggestion that anyone advised or recommended that Wallace Dunlop go on a hunger strike, and all indications are that it was her idea.
-However, shortly after word got out, hunger-striking became standard suffragette practice.
+She said she would not take any food unless she was treated as a political prisoner instead of as a common criminal.
+After her actions became common knowledge, hunger-striking became standard suffragette practice.
 Christabel Pankhurst later reported: "Miss Wallace Dunlop, taking counsel with no one and acting entirely on her own initiative, sent to the Home Secretary, Mr. Gladstone, as soon as she entered Holloway Prison, an application to be placed in the first division as befitted one charged with a political offence.
 She announced that she would eat no food until this right was conceded."
 Mrs. Pethick-Lawrence noted that Wallace Dunlop had found a "new way of insisting upon the proper status of political prisoners, and had the resourcefulness and energy in the face of difficulties that marked the true suffragette".

-91 hours

-Wallace Dunlop endured 91 hours of fasting before she was released on 8 July 1909 the grounds of ill health.
+Wallace Dunlop endured 91 hours of fasting before she was released on 8 July 1909 on the grounds of ill health.
 Hunger striking was her idea and after her success it became official WSPU policy.
 As a result, in September 1909, the British Government introduced force feeding in prisons.
 Along with other suffragettes who were imprisoned and went on hunger strikes, Wallace Dunlop was given a Hunger Strike Medal by WSPU.